alexandrac1420/Microframeworks_WEB/README.md

    - **Objective**: Validate correct serving of static files from the directory.
    - **Testing Scenario**: Request `index.html` from the server.
    - **Expected Behavior**: Response should include `HTTP/1.1 200 OK` and file content.
+   - **Outcome**: Similar to the previous test, this test initially failed due to a `RejectedExecutionException`.
+The issue was resolved in subsequent runs, with the server correctly serving the requested file.
    - **Verification**: Confirm file is served correctly.

 3. **Test `testInvalidRequest`**